-Notes the accuracy of the analysis done on the sample submitted for testing.
-It is not possible for MVTL to guarantee that a test result obtained on a particular sample will be the same on any other sample unless all conditions affecting the sample are the same, including sampling by MVTL.
-As a mutual protection to clients, the public and ourselves, all reports are submitted as the confidential property of MVTL.
-Authorization for publication of statements, conclusions or extracts from or regarding our reports is reserved pending our written approval.
+Guarantees the accuracy of the analysis done on the sample submitted for testing.
+It is not possible for MVTL to guarantee that a test result obtained on a particular sample will be the same on any other test if all conditions affecting the sample are the same, including sampling by MVTL.
+As a mutual protection to clients, the public and ourselves, all reports are submitted as the confidential property of MVTL and authorization for publication or statements, conclusions or extracts from or regarding our reports is reserved pending our written approval.